Thank you for reading our post, please rate this article at the end.

 If you’re going after something small and delicate, like your ego, a thin, lightweight line will do.
 But if you’re aiming for the big guns, like your mother-in-law’s approval, you’ll need a thicker, stronger line.

 Now, onto the types.
 Monofilament lines are like that reliable friend who’s always there when you need them – they’re versatile and affordable.
-However, they do have a tendency to absorb water and lose their strength – a trait they share with said friend after a few beers.
+However, they do tend to absorb water and lose their strength – a trait they share with said friend after a few beers.

 Braided lines, on the other hand, are the overachievers of the fishing world.
 They’re stronger than monofilament and fluorocarbon lines, and they don’t stretch – perfect for when you want to feel every nibble and tug.